whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

 ## What this example demonstrates

-This example is intended to demonstrate the setup layer of a White Lab RNA-seq project on CREATE, including:
+This example is intended to demonstrate a White Lab RNA-seq project on CREATE from setup through execution and reporting, including:

 - a populated project `launch/` directory
 - a copied and edited launcher script